isaacs/prismjs-terminal/README.md

     screen.
 Defaults to `process.stdout.columns` or `80`.
   - `padding` How many spaces to horizontally pad the code block.
 Defaults to `1`.
+  - `lineNumbers` Whether or not to prepend a line number to each line.
+Defaults to `false`.

 - `highlight(code: string, opts?: PrismJSTerminalOpts): string`